scottgallant/barnyard-organics/poultry.md

 layout: grid
 description: ''
 links:
-- image: "/images/eggs-in-bowl.jpg"
-  heading: Organic Chicken & Eggs - How To Buy
-  description: 'Purchase from the farm, or at the Charlottetown Farmer''s Market via
-    Heart Beet Organics, from Soleil''s Farm (seasonally) or from select retailers (contact for details). '
-  link: organic-chicken-eggs-subpage.md
 - image: "/images/chicken-thayne-1.jpg"
   heading: Hens4Rent
   description: Hens4Rent provides all of the supplies you need to enjoy a summer life